The Weebit ReRAM Advantage

 Immunity to electromagnetic fields is another important consideration for many similar applications.
 MRAM has, by definition (being magnetic memory), limited tolerance to electromagnetic fields.
 ReRAM cells, unlike other emerging memory technologies, are immune to electromagnetic fields.
 Weebit ReRAM is also thermally stable and operates consistently at a broad range of temperatures.

 An important benefit of ReRAM is that it is a Back-End-Of-Line (BEOL) manufacturing technology that is easy to integrate with any Front-End-Of-Line (FEOL) technology.
 Flash is integrated in FEOL alongside many key analog components – often forcing compromises that lead to lower performance, larger size, and higher cost.
-Since ReRAM is integrated in BEOL, there is no need for compromise.
+Since ReRAM (RRAM) is integrated in BEOL, there is no need for compromise.

 The fact that ReRAM is BEOL also means that it only needs to be adapted to a geometry in a fab once for all the variants of that geometry (low power, high voltage, etc.), unlike flash and other FEOL technologies which need to be adapted separately to each variant.